 - Evaluate your sales cycle.

 - Brainstorm and categorize content topics.

 - Figure out the scheduling particulars.

-The first step – evaluating your sales cycle – helps you and your website content writing services have a solid, factual foundation regarding the direction of content subject matter and scheduling.
+The first step – evaluating your sales cycle – helps you and your blog article writing service have a solid, factual foundation regarding the direction of content subject matter and scheduling.
 In fact, the experts at Website Magazine point out that this “reflection” period stands as one of the most important parts of the planning process.

 From here, applying this newfound knowledge in the brainstorming and categorization phase helps keep your content marketing strategy organized and focused on the topics that truly resonate with your target audience.
 Finally, deciding on the appropriate media, from blog posts to eBooks, and the timing of your content releases wraps up the process.

 When it comes to following up on the second half of Mallon’s outline and selecting the appropriate platform to host your content calendar, there isn’t quite as straightforward an answer to this decision.
 In fact, Forbes magazine’s Drew Hendricks explains that there’s a plethora of viable options that can fit your needs on this front.
 Some of the most highly regarded options from Hendricks’ review include:

 - Editorial Calendar Plugin – This WordPress plug-in offers up a strong interface for those brands primarily focusing on blogging and website content management.

 - Kapost – As a paid service, Kapost emphasizes customization and delegation between clients and their blog article writing service.